bonni208/Business_Ethics/Business_Ethics.md

 >
 >Take this TikTok video, for example.
 In it, one user has made a video that complains about the discontinuation of plastic straws out of what she sees as too high a level of concern about turtles.
 It's a bit meanly expressed, but that's her point.
 Another user posts a reaction — by 2050 there will be more plastic in the ocean than fish.

+Note: Watch the video below.
+It is no longer stored on TikTok and instead is a copy of the video that was originally housed there.

 <iframe width="560px" height="800px" allowfullscreen="true" allow="autoplay *" title="duet with at beastmoder247 it is about more than just turtles savetheoceans" src="https://vanguard.instructuremedia.com/embed/a59c0eb3-77da-4741-90db-8b274b102b2b" frameborder="0"></iframe>

->It has literally taken me longer to explain this video than it takes you to watch it.
+>It has literally taken me (Mike Caulfield) longer to explain this video than it takes you to watch it.
 But is the claim true?
 And what would happen if you had to engage in 20 minutes of investigation for every 10 second piece of content you viewed that made a claim?
 >
 >Actually, we know what happens when students are given in-depth techniques to deal with the flood of content that reaches them — they don't use them.
 Without quick methods people decide to share content like this based on whether it seems believable, or worse, they just decide they can't trust anything at all.
 >